samaradel/www_threefold/www.gig.tech/content/blog/autonomous_edge_clouds.md

 +++
 # Don't remove title!
 title = "blog"
-header = "Autonomous"
+header = "Self-healing"
 image = "../img/autonomous.jpg"
 author = "Weynand Kuijpers"
 subtitle = "Yes, a 100% self-healing cloud" weight = 3
 +++

-## The zero-OS future: a 100% self healing cloud
+## Zero-OS ambition = a 100% self-healing cloud

 Why do we set such an ambitious goal?
 Because it’s a crucial component of a truly secure computing environment.